ahundt/mcp/ARCHITECTURE.md

     -   `server.ts` receives the request.
     -   The tool handler in `src/tools/snapshot.ts` validates the `Locator`.
     -   It sends a `browser_click` message, containing the `Locator`, over the WebSocket to the connected extension.
-3.  **Browser Extension (`/extension`):**
+3.  **Browser Extension (`src/extension/src/`):**
-    -   `extension/src/background.ts` receives the WebSocket message.
+    -   `background.ts` receives the WebSocket message.
 It identifies it as a DOM command and forwards it to the content script in the appropriate tab.
-    -   `extension/src/content.ts` receives the message.
+    -   `content.ts` receives the message.
 It uses `element-resolver.ts` to find the DOM element described by the `Locator`.
     -   It performs the `.click()` action.
     -   It sends a response message back to the background script, e.g., `{ success: true }`.
 4.  **Server (`/src`):**